keycloak/keycloak/examples/fuse/README.md

 **Builtin web applications** - Some services automatically come with deployed servlets on startup.
 One of such examples is CXF servlet running on
 [http://localhost:8181/cxf](http://localhost:8181/cxf) context.
 Securing such endpoints is quite tricky.
-The approach, which Keycloak is currently using, is providing ServletUnregistrationService, which undeploys builtin servlet at startup, so you are able to re-deploy it again on context secured by Keycloak.
+The approach, which Keycloak is currently using, is providing ServletReregistrationService, which undeploys builtin servlet at startup, so you are able to re-deploy it again on context secured by Keycloak.
 You can see the `OSGI-INF/blueprint/blueprint.xml` inside `cxf-jaxrs` project, which adds JAX-RS "customerservice" endpoint and more importantly, it secures whole `/cxf` context.

 As a side effect, all other CXF services running on default CXF HTTP destination will be secured too.
 Once you uninstall feature "keycloak-fuse-example" the